How can businesses set up and accept recurring payments from customers?

 Gateway providers often offer interfaces that can be used directly by humans, for example GoCardless and Stripe with their payment links, or Stripe and PayPal with their invoices.
 This does not prevent them from connecting with solutions of the second type, like Tide’s or Chargebee’s automated invoicing systems.

-Undoubtedly, more solutions will enter this comparison as they become more accessible and affordable.
+Undoubtedly, we’ll add more solutions to this comparison as they become accessible and affordable.